 How Are Cataracts Treated?

-To find out if you have cataracts, we will perform a comprehensive eye exam.
-Our team is trained on the tests given in an in-depth cataract exam.
-To begin, we will give you a standard vision test using a familiar eye chart.
-After that, we may perform a contrast sensitivity test, which is similar to a vision test but establishes how well you can see contrast in images.
-Then, a slit lamp exam is often conducted where we use a customized microscope to shine a strong but extremely thin “slit” of light into the eye to check its outermost structures.
-Lastly, we will do the retinal exam and perhaps a potential acuity meter (PAM) exam.
-Before these tests, widening the pupils using eye drops is necessary.
-This is critical because it allows the most effective vantage point to examine the entire lens for any areas of cataract.
-If any are detected, then the potential acuity exam should be done, which measures a patient’s potential vision without the cataract.
-If it's established you have a cataract, a member of our team will begin to discuss the different approaches to treatment.
+If any cataracts are detected at Family Vision Care, then the potential acuity exam should be done, which measures a patient’s potential vision without the cataract.
+If this test establishes that you have a cataract, a member of our team will begin to discuss the different approaches to treatment.
 The treatments for cataracts are always related to the advanced degree of the condition.
 When cataracts are detected early enough, we are able to help a lot of our patients manage with new prescription glasses or contact lenses.
 For those patients whose cataracts have advanced, laser or traditional cataract surgery may be necessary.
 In these cases, we work with a variety of cutting-edge cataract surgeons.

 What are the most common risk factors for developing cataracts?